Gregory La Cava: Animator

-Around 1913, he started doing odd jobs at the studio of Raoul Barré.
+Around 1913, he started doing odd jobs at the Barré Studio.
 By 1915, he was an animator on the Animated Grouch Chasers series.

 Towards the end of 1915, William Randolph Hearst decided to create an animation studio to promote the comic strips printed in his newspapers.
 He called the new company International Film Service, and he hired La Cava to run it (for double what he was making with Barré).
 La Cava's first employee was his co-worker at the Barré Studio, Frank Moser.
 Another was his fellow student in Chicago, Grim Natwick (later to achieve fame at Disney).
 As he developed more and more of Hearst's comics into cartoon series, he came to put semi-independent units in charge of each, leading to the growth of individual styles.

 La Cava also had the significant advantage over other studios of an unlimited budget: Hearst's business sense completely broke down when it came to his Hearst-Vitagraph News Pictorial and the "living comic strips" they contained.
 La Cava's main fault as a producer and director was that his cartoons were too clearly animated comic strips, hampered by speech balloons when rival Bray Studio was creating more effective series with original characters.
 He was apparently aware of this fault, and he had his animators study Charlie Chaplin films to improve their timing and characterization.
 But he didn't have time to achieve very much, because in July 1918, Hearst's bankers caught up with him and International Film Service was shut down.

 Hearst still wanted his characters animated, so he licensed various studios to continue the IFS series.
 La Cava and most of the IFS staff got jobs with John Terry's studio (not surprising since John Terry himself was an IFS alumnus).
 This only lasted a few months before Terry's studio went out of business.
 The animators were immediately hired by Goldwyn-Bray (as Bray Productions was now known), but La Cava was not, since Goldwyn-Bray had several producers of its own and La Cava was not interested in starting over.
 Instead, he moved west to Hollywood.